igba98/wagesa/code.md

 18) Cursor‑Only Build Instructions (Copy/Paste into Cursor)

 You are an AI pair‑programmer.
-Build a front‑end‑only, in‑memory prototype for “Wagesa Inventory System” using Next.js (App Router) + TypeScript + Tailwind + shadcn/ui + Heroicons + Zustand + RHF + Zod + framer‑motion + date‑fns.
+Build a front‑end‑only, in‑memory prototype for "Wegesa Inventory System" using Next.js (App Router) + TypeScript + Tailwind + shadcn/ui + Heroicons + Zustand + RHF + Zod + framer‑motion + date‑fns.
 No backend, no localStorage; all state is volatile and resets on refresh.
 Implement role‑based UI for: SUPER_ADMIN, OPERATIONS, STORE_KEEPER.

 0) Create project & install deps